twilio/video-quickstart-ios/README.md

 You can use the iOS Simulator that comes with Xcode to do your testing, but local video will not be shared since the Simulator cannot access a camera.

 Note: If you have an iOS device, you can now run apps from Xcode on your device without a paid developer account.

+## Examples

+You will also find additional examples that provide more advanced use cases of the Video SDK.
+The currently included examples are as follows:

+- [AVPlayer](AVPlayerExample) - Shows how to use `AVPlayer` to stream Audio & Video content while connected to a `TVIRoom`.

 ## Setup an Access Token Server